 Hello and welcome!
-I'm Sarah Edens, food historian and ancestral nutrition researcher.
+I'm Sarah Edens, food historian, folklorist, and blogger.
 I graduated with a degree in history from a Southern university; in 2014 I paired that training with my lifelong love of cooking to found my blog, Four Cats In The Kitchen.
-I research and write about the diets and lifestyles of pre-industrial societies, and how we can apply their wisdom to today's debilitating chronic health issues.
-I also explore the food and culture of my distant Cherokee ancestors (I'm 6th generation Cherokee).
+I research and write about the diets of pre-industrial societies; I also study how their cultural practices, spiritual beliefs, and lifestyles contributed to their health.
+I have a special interest in the food and folklore of my distant Cherokee ancestors (I'm 6th generation Cherokee).

 For my new readers, here's a quick overview of Four Cats In The Kitchen:

 The blog and monthly newsletter are on hiatus at the moment.

 This is a drop-down menu of recipes old & new that I like to make, many of which are inspired by my family's cultural traditions, as well as by out-of-print cookbooks.
 I try to keep these recipes simple, and they are geared towards the beginning cook.
 The Basics tab is a little collection of how-to's to help you with essential kitchen tasks.
 Epic Kitchen Fails is where I discuss things gone very, very wrong in the kitchen.

 Up through World War II, most families in the US had a small backyard garden, or kitchen garden.
 This section shows photos and how-to about our gardens while we were living in South Texas (USDA Zone 8b).

 FOOD HISTORY & MORE